Slavery & Human Trafficking Statement - 2024

 Responsibility for the organisation's anti-slavery initiatives is as follows:

 • Policies: Executive Director for HR has responsibility for ensuring HR practices regarding recruitment and selection are adhered to and remain valid.
 Updating is carried out in light of changing employment and eligibility to work legislations as and when required.
-Executive Director for Finance has responsibility for ensuring Procurement policies and procedures are adhered to and remain valid, and works with the Facilities Manager to ensure contractors are used appropriately and in line with procedures.
+Executive Director for Finance has responsibility for ensuring Procurement policies and procedures are adhered to and remain valid, and works with the Facilities Manager to ensure contractors are used appropriately and in line with procedures

 • Investigations/due diligence: Where there is a suspected incidence of slavery or human trafficking, this will be investigated by the Head of HR or the Procurement Manager, depending on the background to the suspected breach.

 • Training: HR provides training to managers involved in decision making both at recruitment stage and after recruitment which includes the principles of fairness, reasonableness and equality as well as the legal requirements in identity checking with regards to eligibility to work in the UK.
+Specific content related to Modern Slavery has been added to the Recruitment and Selection training.

 Relevant Policies